BharathChandra27/react-webpack-configuration/README.md

 ### `npm run build`

-The webpack builds this application for production.
+The webpack builds this application for production.<br>
+It creates a `dist` folder in root directory.

 ###  `npm install`